gjvnq/datavir/DESIGN.md

 ## Sync

 There are two variants of peers: full peers and dumb peers.
 The former can access encrypted data while the latter cannot for they lack the encryption keys.
-Both variants can sync with each other.
+Both variants can sync with any peer.

 ## Storage Pools